dentarg/auth0-blog/_posts/2018-02-08-developing-games-with-react-redux-and-svg-part-2.markdown

 const viewBox = [window.innerWidth / -2, 100 - gameHeight, window.innerWidth, gameHeight];
 ```

 In this new version, you are using the `1200` value so your app can properly show the new title component.
-Besides that, this new vertical space will allow your users to see flying objects moving in the direction of the X-axis with some advance.
+Besides that, this new vertical space will give enough time for your users to see and kill these flying objects.
 This will give them enough time to shoot and kill these objects.

 ![Changing your React, Redux, and SVG game dimensions and making it responsive](https://cdn.auth0.com/blog/aliens-go-home/react-game-with-title.png)